CristianMenguer/bug-tracker-api/README.md

 ```
 {GET} /projects
 ```
-it returns all the projects with their issues.
+It returns all the projects with their issues.

 #### Getting individual projects
 ```